mattbanks/WordPress-Starter-Theme/README.md

 3. jQuery loaded from Google CDN
 4. Media Queries for mobile and tablets ready to populate
 5. Removed comments from pages
-6. SCSS with plenty of mixins ready to go
+6. Compass & SCSS with plenty of mixins ready to go
 7. Much much more

 ### Suggested Plugins